sidoncode/StockPrice-DeepLearning-Python/README.md

 ## Why to use Neural Networks in Machine Learning?

-### A deep neural network analyzes data with learned representations akin to the way a person would look at a problem.
+A deep neural network analyzes data with learned representations akin to the way a person would look at a problem.
 In traditional machine learning, the algorithm is given a set of relevant features to analyze, however, in deep learning, the algorithm is given raw data and derives the features itself.

+### What's the difference between LSTM and GRU?

+-LSTM (Long Short Term Memory): LSTM has three gates (input, output and forget gate)

+-GRU (Gated Recurring Units): GRU has two gates (reset and update gate).

+-GRU couples forget as well as input gates.
+GRU use less training parameters and therefore use less memory, execute faster and train faster than LSTM's whereas LSTM is more accurate on dataset using longer sequence.
+In short, if sequence is large or accuracy is very critical, please go for LSTM whereas for less memory consumption and faster operation go for GRU.
+If you donot have much floating point operations per second (FLOP's) to spare switch to GRU.
+LSTM has three values at output (output, hidden and cell) whereas GRU has two values at output (output and hidden).